emmercm/www/src/blog/common-markdown-mistakes.md

 ##### **Inconsistent indentation**

-Like mentioned above, because markdown uses some whitespace as syntax, mistakes such as inconsistent indentation can throw off rendering.
+Because markdown uses some whitespace as syntax, mistakes such as inconsistent indentation can throw off rendering.

 Incorrect: